-- how to assess your company’s First Sale duty savings potential
+- assessing your company’s first sale duty savings potential

-- how to create a First Sale Program with minimal impact to current transaction structure
+- creating a first sale program with minimal impact on current transaction structure

-- how to establish the requisite internal controls and procedures so that your duty savings program will stand up to Customs scrutiny
+- establishing the requisite internal controls and procedures so that your duty savings program will stand up to CBP scrutiny

-- how to work with your brokers and suppliers to make sure that documentation meets Customs’ rigid standards
+- working with your brokers and suppliers to make sure documentation meets CBP’s rigid standards

-- how to ensure that all future qualifying transactions are constructed to meet First Sale program requirements.
+- ensuring that all future qualifying transactions are constructed to meet first sale requirements